Best lenses for Canon EOS 90D & EOS 80D in 2023

 (Image credit: Canon)

-Looking for the best lens for Canon EOS 90D?
-This guide gives our pick of the six top choices available out of the hundreds you could buy.
-Although chosen for the 90D, these lenses will also likely be the best lenses for the Canon EOS 80D, and many other older Canon APS-C DSLRs.
+I feel spoilt for choice with all the latest and greatest mirrorless cameras on the market, but sometimes I still hanker after a classic DSLR like the Canon EOS 90D.
+In this guide, I'll be picking out my top choices of the many lenses you can buy to make the most of this camera.
+Although chosen for the 90D, these lenses will also likely be the best lenses for the Canon EOS 80D, and many other Canon APS-C format DSLRs.

 A feature-packed enthusiast camera, the Canon EOS 90D is a DSLR in a mirrorless world.
 It’s small, nimble, and shoots 32MP stills with uncropped 4K UHD video.
 As a powerful piece of recently released kit, it’s worth investing in some decent lenses to accompany such a unique camera.

-As an APS-C sensor camera almost all of our top picks are EF-S lenses because they’re specifically designed to work with crop-sensor Canons.
+As this is an APS-C sensor camera, almost all of my top picks are EF-S lenses because they’re specifically designed to work with crop-sensor Canons.
 That means the image circle and distance from the rear of the lens to the image sensor is aligned perfectly.
-However, EF lenses do work on crop-sensors too, and there’s one in this roundup you should be sure not to miss.
+However, EF lenses do work on crop-sensors too, and there’s a few in this roundup you should be sure not to miss.

 Best lenses for Canon EOS 90D